 PRO TIP: Read our benefits of hiring a criminal defense attorney in this post.
-And if you need the best criminal lawyer in Louisiana, call Carl Barkemeyer, Criminal Defense Attorney.
-Please also take a look at his practice areas here.
+And if you need the best criminal lawyer in Louisiana, call the Barkemeyer Law Firm.
+Please also take a look at our practice areas here.

 Claim exemption because of religious beliefs or affiliation